artLoopLogo_2018.png

 About: This year marks the 10-year anniversary of Expressive Creative Soul, an exhibition that has become a cornerstone of the Bridge Art Gallery’s mission and identity.
 What began as a platform to uplift bold, authentic creative voices has grown into a decade-long commitment to celebrating artists who lead with story, culture, and lived experience.

 Expressive Creative Soul is more than an art exhibition; it is a declaration.
 It reflects our belief that art is a tool for connection, transformation and visibility.
 Over the years, this show has allowed us to spotlight artists whose work speaks unapologetically, challenges narratives, and affirms the power of creative expression.
-Join us for the Art Loop reception from 5-8:00 pm.
+Join us for the Art Loop closing reception from 5-8:00 pm.

 DOWNTOWN